-We demonstrated that Mandarin speakers experience a missing NP illusion in processing sentences with double center-embedding, analogous to the better-studied missing VP illusion in languages like English (Gibson & Thomas, 1999; see Gimenes et al. 2009 for French; also see Häussler & Bader 2015; Bader 2016 for relevant German data).
+We demonstrated that Mandarin speakers experience a missing NP illusion when processing sentences with double center-embedding, analogous to the better-studied missing VP illusion in languages like English (Gibson & Thomas 1999).
 We noted that the interpretations of missing NP sentences do not follow easily from structural forgetting accounts like Gibson & Thomas's and interference accounts like Häussler and Bader's.
-Mandarin also presents a challenge for language experience hypotheses, which are intended to account for the cross-linguistic variation in this illusions (Vasishth et al. 2010; Frank et al. 2016; Futrell & Levy 2017; Frank & Ernst 2019; Futrell et al. 2020).
+Mandarin also presents a challenge for language experience hypotheses, which are intended to account for cross-linguistic variation in this illusion (Vasishth et al. 2010; Frank et al. 2016; Futrell & Levy 2017; Frank & Ernst 2019; Futrell et al. 2020).
 These hypotheses predict that Mandarin should lack the illusion.

-Our experiment results suggested that the exceptional acceptability of missing VP and NP sentences is likely related to the fact that speakers were able to build thematic relations between all arguments and predicates denoted by the NPs and VPs in these sentences.
+Our experiment results suggested that the exceptional acceptability of missing VP and NP sentences is likely because speakers were able to build thematic relations between all arguments and predicates denoted by the NPs and VPs in these sentences.
 In light of our modeling results showing that the language experience hypothesis predicts the absence of the missing NP illusion, we discussed adapting an alternative interference hypothesis of Bader (2016).
 We suggested that the interference approach, supplemented with a repair mechanism, can better explain why such the illusion surfaces in languages like English and Mandarin, but not in languages like German and Dutch.